RoganGrant/rnaseq/docs/output.md

 **This pipeline uses a standardised DESeq2 analysis script to get an idea of the reproducibility across samples within the experiment.
 Please note that this will not suit every experimental design, and if there are other problems with the experiment then it may not work as well as expected.**

 The script included in the pipeline uses DESeq2 to normalise read counts across all of the provided samples in order to create a PCA plot and a clustered heatmap showing pairwise Euclidean distances between the samples in the experiment.
 These help to show the similarity between groups of samples and can reveal batch effects and other potential issues with the experiment.
+If the parameter `--deseq2_group_col` is provided, these plots will also be colored by the factor of interest.

 By default, the pipeline uses the `vst` transformation which is more suited to larger experiments.
 You can set the parameter `--deseq2_vst false` if you wish to use the DESeq2 native `rlog` option.
 See [DESeq2 docs](http://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#data-transformations-and-visualization) for a more detailed explanation.